-The Cancer Institute unites physicians, nurses and researchers from the University of Mississippi Medical Center and the University of Mississippi in the quest to stop cancer through:
+The Cancer Center and Research Institute unites physicians, nurses and researchers from the University of Mississippi Medical Center and the University of Mississippi in the quest to stop cancer through:

 Adult and pediatric physicians see more than 2,000 new patients annually and follow more than 5,800 survivors.
 Cancer teams see many people with rare or complex care needs.

 Mississippi is notorious for having among the worst cancer survival rates in the country.
 In fact, the Centers for Disease Control and Prevention estimates cancer deaths in Mississippi to be 20% higher than the national average.
 Read More

 Monday, July 10, 2023